 Select the Set time with NTP server radio button, then

 The pool.ntp.org public time server appears in the Time Server #1 field by default.

 Type the IP address or fully qualified domain name (FQDN) for the time servers

 in the Time Server fields.
 You can add a maximum of nine

-Tip: After entering the fifth time server, click Add Server to display up to four additional timer server fields.
+Tip: After adding the fifth time server, click Add Server to display up to four additional time server fields.

 - Click Save, and then click Done.

 The NTP Status table displays a list of NTP servers that keep the system clock in sync.
 To sync the current system time a remote server, click the Sync Now button.